trxoy2/ChessEvaluator/README.md

 The bash scirpt will install the python libraries required for the pipeline to run.

 **To run the pipeline(Windows):**
-- Open Git Bash terminal
+- Open Git Bash terminal(full screen)
 - Navigate to the project directory:        `/BluebeamCodeProject`
 - Start the job by running this command:    `bash run.sh`